daniloamendola/Restaurant-Shop-React/README.md

 During the course the project of implementing a Con Fusion Restaurant was done week by week.

+## Json-server
+run it with:
+ json-server --watch db.json -p 3001 -d 2000

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts